turingschool/front-end-curriculum/projects/game-time.md

 * 2 - Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 ESLint shows 5+ complaints.
 * 1 - There is little or no evidence of testing in this application.
 ESLint shows 10+ complaints.

-### JavaScript Style
+### JavaScript Style & OOP

 * 4 - Application has exceptionally well-factored code with little or no duplication.
 SRP (single responsibility principle) and DRY (don't repeat yourself) principles are utilized.
 There are _zero_ instances where an instructor would recommend taking a different approach.
+Application is organized into classes (and correctly uses inheritance) and there are no instances where instructor would suggest moving logic or data to another class.
+The business-logic code driving functionality is cleanly separated from rendering, view-related code.
 * 3 - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
-* 2 - Your application has a significant amount of duplication and one or more major bugs.
-* 1 - Your client-side application does not function.
-Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.
-* 0 - There is little or no client-side code.
-Developer writes code that is difficult to understand.
-Application logic shows poor decomposition with too much logic mashed together.

-### Application Organization

-* 4 - Application is organized into classes (and correctly uses inheritance) and there are no instances where instructor would suggest moving logic or data to another class.
-The business-logic code driving functionality is cleanly separated from rendering, view-related code.
-* 3 - Application is organized into classes (and correctly uses inheritance) with some misplaced logic and no major bugs.
+Application is organized into classes (and correctly uses inheritance) with some misplaced logic and no major bugs.
 Business-logic code is mostly separated from view-related code.
 Developer can speak to choices made in the code and knows what each line of code is doing.
-* 2 - Application is organized into classes that do not display a good understanding of encapsulation, and logic is not well-divided.
+* 2 - Your application has a significant amount of duplication and one or more major bugs.
+Application is organized into classes that do not display a good understanding of encapsulation, and logic is not well-divided.
 Developer cannot articulate what each line of code is doing.
 There are one or more major bugs.
-* 1 - Application is not separated into classes, or methods and properties are illogically assigned to classes.
+* 1 - Your client-side application does not function.
+Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.
+Application is not separated into classes, or methods and properties are illogically assigned to classes.
 Developer writes code with unnecessary variables, operations, or steps that do not increase clarity.
 Business-side logic and view-related code is not separated at all.

 ### Workflow